Last updated on 7th December 2022

 JotForm: Increased click-through rates, at a lower cost

-Last year, we worked with JotForm to create a series of videos based around their new product features and launches.
+We recently worked with JotForm to create a series of videos based around their new product features and launches.

 As a software company targeting a B2B audience, it can be tricky to get busy professionals to watch a long, complicated video.
 That’s why we created an explainer video for them that was just a minute long, and didn’t drain the fun from a working day.